 Simon also acted in Wincor Nixdorf v Triversity case in 2009 relating to an EPOS system in a UK wide retailer and for T- Mobile in Commercial Court dispute relating to royalties due upon the use of systems for accessing services.

-Simon is consistently recommended as an Information Technology ‘Leading Silk’, in both Chambers UK and The Legal 500.
+Simon is recommended as an Information Technology ‘Leading Silk’, in Chambers UK 2018.
 Praise within recent editions includes:

 Simon is an established commercial leader both for litigation and international arbitration.
 Highlights include:

 Simon is an established commercial leader frequently appearing in international arbitrations.
-He is particularly well known for his work with South East Asian (especially Chinese clients) as has been noted by Chambers Asia-Pacific 2015 who rank him amongst only a handful of UK leaders in International Arbitration.
-He has been described as “a trusted name in international arbitration” (Whos Who Legal UK Bar 2015).
+He is particularly well known for his work with South East Asian (especially Chinese clients).
+He is recognised by both Chambers Asia Pacific and Legal 500 Asia Pacific editions for his internal arbitration work in the region.
+He has been described as “a trusted name in international arbitration” (Whos Who Legal UK Bar).

 Recent highlights include: